Swipe to Navigate

 As Indian troops push back Pashtuns and Pakistani troops, Jawaharlal Nehru, who has taken over as India’s first prime minister, approaches the newly formed United Nations Security Council on January 1.
 He pulls troops back, ceding land to Pakistan.
 The Line of Control (LoC) becomes the de facto border between the two countries.

 Azad Kashmir, the part of Kashmir controlled by Pakistan, signs the Karachi Agreement with Islamabad, ceding control over defense and foreign affairs.
 Islamabad also assumes direct control of Gilgit-Baltistan.
-The agreement would remain a secret till the 1990s.
+The agreement would remain a secret until the 1990s.

 Hari Singh releases Sheikh Abdullah and loses power.
 Abdullah and other delegates from the National Conference join the Constituent Assembly of India.